 Summary: I derive a theoretical model of choice bracketing from two behavioral axioms in an expected utility framework.
 The first behavioral axiom establishes a direct link between narrow bracketing and correlation neglect.
 The second behavioral axiom identifies the reference point as the place where broad and narrow preferences are connected.
-In my model the narrow bracketer is characterized by an inability to process changes from the reference point in different dimensions simultaneously.
-As a result, her trade-offs between dimensions are distorted.
+In my model, the narrow bracketer is characterized by an inability to process changes from the reference point in different dimensions simultaneously.
+As a result, her tradeoffs between dimensions are distorted.
 While she disregards interactions between actual outcomes, she appreciates these interactions mistakenly with respect to the reference point.
-In addition to the theoretical contribution, I present the results of an experiment to test the predictions and underlying assumptions of my model.

 Summary: In the canonical network model, the connections model, only three specific network structures are generically efficient: complete, empty, and star networks.
 This renders many plausible network structures inefficient.
 We show that requiring robustness with respect to stochastic information transmission failures rehabilitates incomplete, redundant network structures.
 Specifically, we show that star and complete networks are not generally robust to transmission failures, that circular and quasi-circular networks are efficient at intermediate costs in four-player networks, and that if either of them is efficient, then at least one of them is pairwise stable even without reallocation.
 Thus, incomplete, redundant networks are efficient and stable at intermediate costs.